eliemichel/LearnWebGPU/basic-3d-rendering/3d-meshes/projection-matrices.md

 :class: only-dark
 ```

-The focal length is an arbitrary parameter that corresponds to the **level of zoom** of our virtual camera.
+The focal length is a user parameter that corresponds to the **level of zoom** of our virtual camera.

 ```{figure} /images/pexels-alexandru-g-stavrica-2204008.jpg
 :align: center